Discovering a rash on your skin can be alarming, especially when that rash is itchy or painful.

 Symptoms of shingles include:

-- pain, sometimes before blisters appear
+- pain, itching, or tingling, sometimes before the rash appears

 - burning sensation on your skin